bytebutcher/decoder-plus-plus/docs/INSTALL.md

 # Decoder++ Installation Guide

-The following sections provide additional information about how Decoder++ can be installed on various Systems.
+The following sections provide information about how Decoder++ can be installed on various Systems.

 ## Ubuntu